 Hello, and welcome to my website.

-My approach to your well-being is one where the biological (biomechanics and physiology of biological structures), psychological (which entails thoughts, emotions, nutrition and behaviors), and social (socio-economical, socio-environmental, and cultural) factors, all play a significant role in human functioning in the context of disease or illness.
+My approach to a patient’s wellbeing is similarly ‘holistic,’ one where the biological (biomechanics and physiology of biological structures), psychological (thoughts, emotions, nutrition and behaviors), and social (socio-economical, socio-environmental, and cultural) factors, all play a significant role in human functioning in the context of disease or illness.

 Having met Andry Vleeming many times, and constantly reminded by him that I needed to meet Diane, the time had come.
 In the Summer of 2014, Physio UK had announced Diane Lee was booked to teach a five-day Womens Health Course in Surrey, UK.
 I begged to attend the course (not being a Practitioner of Manual Therapy (PoMT), this is generally the barrier I receive when applying to attend PoMT specific courses) and was given permission to attend – along with three other bandits!
 February 2015 I met Diane, fully immersed myself in her course, and spent the whole course pacing the back of the room with so many questions, so many epiphanies, and most of all… a teacher in manual therapy who was approachable and who embraced inquisitive minds.
 I later learnt Diane facilitates a 12 months Clinical Mentorship programme in Canada – Upon requesting a place on this programme Diane spoke to me frankly about ensuring I made the time to be ready for the journey and no obstacles put in my way of learning.
 I attended the programme with the mindset to explore the hypotheses made within the Integrated Systems Model (ISM), to gain the understanding and application of hands-on data acquisition, and to remain ‘on the fence’ with each assessment process and conclusion by trying to falsify the system.
 In 2017 I started my Certification in the ISM, continuing my falsification mindset and adding specific parts of my PhD to the process, to later become Certified by Diane in the ISM.